 Best Soil For Shasta Daisy in Pots

-When planting Shasta Daisy in pots, choose suitable soil to ensure the plants have nutrients.
-A loose potting soil or mix is essential for container plants, providing drainage and aeration.
+When planting Shasta Daisy in pots, choose a loose potting soil or mix to ensure drainage and aeration.
 Use a commercial potting soil, or you can make your own by mixing equal parts peat moss, compost, and perlite.
 Avoid using garden soil in pots, as it's too heavy.

 Caring For Shasta Daisy in Planters